MAaJIi/light-currency-converter/README.markdown

         $('textarea').( {outputDelimiter: ','} );

-* CSS class to style the tagify div and tags, see t
+* CSS class to style the tagify div and tags, see ta